General Info

 • RICE is an annual event with the same dates every year.
 (See: Schedule)

-• RICE uses blind submissions, meaning no one should know who created which video.
+• RICE uses blind submissions, meaning no one (including spectators) should know who created which video.

-• All participants are encouraged to review all videos and provide feedback or constructive criticism.
+• All participants (including spectators) are encouraged to review all videos and provide feedback or constructive criticism.

 • Videos can use any source (live-action, animation, etc.)